Jesse Carver: Managerial career

-After the war, Carver became assistant trainer at Huddersfield, and he began to realise that he had more talent as a coach than as a player.
+After the war, Carver became an assistant trainer at Huddersfield, and he began to realise that he had more talent as a coach than as a player.
 He successfully applied to coach Dutch club Xerxes in Rotterdam.
 He built his training routines around using the ball, instead of boring repetitive lapping, Xerxes flourished, and heading the championship and he was asked to coach the national team, a position he held for two years.

-After one season coaching at Millwall, he was appointed trainer to the England 'B' team on the successful 1949 tour of Holland & Finland.
-A job at the FA looked likely but as the FA hesitated, Juventus jumped in and offered him the coach's job.
-He led Juve to the championship in his first season at the Turin club.
+After one season coaching at Millwall, he was appointed trainer to the England 'B' team on the successful 1949 tour of Holland and Finland.
+A job at the FA looked likely, but as the FA hesitated, Juventus jumped in and offered him the coach's job.
+He led Juve to the championship in his first season at the club.

-Carver still wanted to prove himself in England however, and in the summer of 1952, he was persuaded to return to coach West Brom and had an immediate impact with the team playing attacking football and up among the league leaders.
-Carver left late January 1954 as he wasn't appointed manager despite his success and in early 1953, leaving his job to his assistant Vic Buckingham.
-Torino lured him back to Italy and he saved the famous club from relegation.
+Carver still wanted to prove himself in England, however, and in the summer of 1952, he was persuaded to return to coach West Brom.
+He had an immediate impact, with the team playing attacking football and up among the league leaders.
+Carver left late January 1954, as he wasn't appointed manager, despite his success, leaving the job to his assistant Vic Buckingham.
+Torino lured him back to Italy, and he ultimately saved the club from relegation.

-He only stayed at Torino a year, before moving to Roma.
+He only stayed at Torino a year, before moving to AS Roma.
 His salary at Roma was £5,000; he and his wife had an apartment in the Via Archemedes, where his neighbours included ex-King Farouk and Ingrid Bergman.
 Several English First Division clubs coveted him, but in early 1955, Coventry City tempted him with a salary close to £100 per week (at a time when most players were earning £15).
 But perhaps the challenge at Coventry was more compelling, than the lure of the cheque book.

 Football writer Brian Glanville who was close to Jesse in Italy, revealed in recent years, that months after accepting the Coventry job, Carver was offered the England manager's job but turned it down because he had given his word to City chairman Erle Shanks.
 The FA were prepared to sack Walter Winterbottom to make the position his.

 Carver arrived in Coventry with a tan that complemented his man-about-town personality, and with his tailored light grey suits and camel coat, he looked more like a Hollywood film mogul than a football manager.
 He warned supporters not too expect too much but his words went unheeded – promotion talk was, as always, in the air.